FACorreiaa/skillsphere-api/README.md

 SkillSphere is built with a modern, type-safe RPC architecture optimized for server-side rendering and minimal JavaScript.

 - **Backend**: Go with **Connect RPC** (by Buf) for type-safe, protocol buffer-based APIs.
 Connect provides gRPC, gRPC-Web, and Connect protocol support with better browser compatibility than pure gRPC.
 Authentication via JWT/OAuth (e.g., integrate with Google/Auth0) using Connect interceptors.
 Database: PostgreSQL with GORM ORM for data persistence; add TimescaleDB for time-series data (e.g., session logs) and pgvector for vector storage in AI-based matching (e.g., skill embeddings).
 (Alternative: Start with SQLite via Turso for MVP simplicity if not needing vectors immediately.)
 - **API Layer**: Protocol Buffers (proto3) define services and messages.
 Buf CLI manages protobuf generation and breaking change detection.
 Connect handlers serve both RPC clients and traditional HTTP endpoints.
+Proto sources live in `buf.build/skillsphere/proto`, which is shared with Kotlin (mobile/web) clients.
 - **Frontend**: Templ for server-rendered HTML templates, HTMX for asynchronous updates (e.g., dynamic search results without page reloads via Connect RPC calls), and Alpine.js for lightweight client-side interactivity (e.g., modals, toggles).
 Connect's HTTP/JSON support integrates seamlessly with HTMX for partial page updates.
 - **Real-Time Features**: Gorilla WebSocket for chat and session notifications (Connect RPC supports streaming for real-time updates as an alternative).
 - **AI Integration**: Optional but recommended for advanced matching—use Google Gemini SDK (Go client) to generate skill embeddings for semantic similarity.
 This enhances discovery by handling synonyms and related skills.